MarinaYDA/corp-banking-analytics-portfolio/README.md

 ## Project 2 – Corporate Early-Warning Model

-**Goal:** Build a simple **early-warning model** for a wholesale corporate portfolio, predicting which obligors are most likely to default based on internal ratings and early-warning indicators.
+**Goal:** On top of a synthetic corporate rating panel, build simple **early-warning models** to predict which obligors are more likely to default, using ratings, financial ratios, and behavioural indicators.

+In my **real banking job**, I worked on:

+- extracting and cleaning corporate exposure data,
+- building portfolio and concentration views,
+- supporting risk teams with SQL/Excel analysis.

+The **modeling in this project is new work**, created specifically to show that I can take similar corporate data structures and build:

+- EDA on ratings and default patterns,
+- baseline classification models for early warning,
+- interpretable feature importance and business explanations.

 Highlights: